 The preference information on resolutions of the first conflict allows us to eliminate the last two repairs $I_3'$ and $I_4'$.
 Similarly, by applying the preference to the conflicts 2 and 3 we may also eliminate the repair $I_2'$.
 This leaves us with only one preferred repair $I_1'$.

 We observe that while the preference applies to conflicts 1, 2, and 3, it does not apply to conflicts 4 and 5 because conflicts 4 and 5 involve facts about different persons.
-However, the preferential resolution of conflicts 2 and 3 {\em implicitly} resolves the conflicts 4 and 5, which may not be desirable.
-Consequently, one may find the reasons for eliminating $I_2'$ insufficient. \end{example} In this paper we consider three different families of {\em preferred repairs}.
+However, the preferential resolution of conflicts 2 and 3 \emph{implicitly} resolves the conflicts 4 and 5, which may not be desirable.
+Consequently, one may find the reasons for eliminating $I_2'$ insufficient. \end{example} In this paper we consider three different families of \emph{preferred repairs}.
 The families are based on various notions of compliance of a repair with the user preference.
-For instance, in the previous example the first way of selecting preferred repairs is captured by {\em global optimality} (Section~\ref{sec:global}).
-On the other hand the notion of {\em Pareto optimality} (Section~\ref{sec:pareto}) is less restrictive as it requires stronger arguments for removing a repair from consideration.
-In the previous example the repairs $I_1'$ and $I_2'$ are Pareto optimal.
-Conversely, the third notion of common optimality (Section~\ref{sec:common}) is more restrictive than global optimality.
-In the previous example, however, it coincides with the global optimality.
+The first two notions, global and Pareto optimality, check if the compliance of a repair $I'$ can be improved by replacing a subset of facts $X\subseteq I'$ with a {\em more preferred} subset of facts $Y\subseteq I\setminus I'$.
+These notions differ in the way they lift preference on facts to preferences on sets of facts.